Makktu/StarDrifter-2025/README.md

 For now, just making basic collisions and background replenish consistent.
 Lots of legacy code to remove.
 Simplifying everything.
 Work in progress.

+### Sat 4 Jan 2025

+Finally pruned all the old code from global and player scripts.
+Basic damage system now working and functions set up.